There are many organisations, support groups, videos and books to help you cope with bladder cancer and treatment.

 They have a 'Just Can't Wait' card which allows holders access to toilets in shops and when you are out.
 It's free to order on the website.

 17 High Street

 Home Delivery Service Sign Up: 0800 031 5406

 Home Delivery Service Existing Customers: 0800 031 5407

 A patient led group that promotes understanding about pelvic radiation disease.
 Pelvic radiation disease is a late effect of radiotherapy treatment.
 They support patients and campaign for more research and better treatment for this condition.

 General support organisations

-This national disability organisation has an information and advice service and campaigns for disabled people's rights.
-It used to be called RADAR.
+Disability Rights UK provides an information and advice service and campaigns for disabled people's rights.

-The Department for Work and Pensions have information on guidance on the Industrial Injuries Disablement Benefit for people that have been exposed to chemicals that could cause bladder cancer.
+The Department for Work and Pensions have information on the Industrial Injuries Disablement Benefit for people that have been exposed to chemicals that could cause bladder cancer.